rutherford-nj/www.rutherfordboronj.com/departments/recreation/sports-and-activities/childrens-catalog.md

 Payment can pay made online via Community Pass or in person or mailed to the Recreation Department in the Ground Floor of Borough Hall, 176 Park Avenue.
 Please print and complete [this form](https://storage.googleapis.com/static.rutherford-nj.com/recreation/Recreation_ProgramRegistration.pdf) and attach it to your check upon payment.
 Registration is complete only upon payment.

-## 2018-19 Children's Winter Sports and Activities
+## 2018-19 Children's Sports and Activities
 **Registration is open and on a First Come, First Served Basis**

 **Pre-School**